Table of Contents

 For example, suppose police arrive to arrest a young man accused of shoplifting.
 He runs away from police but is caught moments later.
 The young man shows a receipt that he purchased the item legally.
 Police must drop the shoplifting charge but can still charge (and convict) the young man for Resisting Arrest.

-Do not try to handle a case of Resisting Arrest or eluding police on one’s own.
-Only a well-trained criminal defense attorney will know what to say and how to reveal genuine holes in a prosecutor’s case.
+One should not try to handle a case of Resisting Arrest or eluding police on their own.
+Only a well-trained criminal defense attorney will know what to say and how to reveal the holes that may be present in the prosecutor’s case.

 Enrolling in NJ Diversionary Programs